 Here is my list of the top 13 qualities that good babysitters share:

 Every parent wants a dependable babysitter.
 Their worst nightmare is getting all dressed up for a night away from the kids, only to have the babysitter call 30 minutes in advance to say they won't be able to make it.

 Responsibility is quite an over-arching quality of a good babysitter that is displayed in everything you do.
 You want parents to be able to trust you, depend on you, and feel confident that you're able to responsibly take care of their children.
 After all, you're the only one in charge of making sure they stay safe while their parents are away.

 A responsible babysitter makes both children and parents feel safe.
 Whether you're out at the playground, or just at the house.

 Parents should feel like they can trust your judgment.
-You should have a clear idea of what kinds of activities are safe for kids, and be able to identify any potential risks where an injury could happen.
+You should have a clear idea of what kinds of activities are safe for children, and be able to identify any potential risks where an injury could happen.
 A responsible babysitter won't let kids fight with tree branches, try to do a backflip or anything else that seems clearly unsafe.

 As a good babysitter, you should respect the time of the families that you're babysitting for, and show up when you said you would arrive.
 It's best to even show up a bit early to discuss any specific requirements or plans for that particular day.

 A punctual babysitter sticks to their word and shows up when they say they will.
 The life of a parent is stressful and hectic enough.
 Worrying about whether the babysitter is going to show up or not is one thing that parents shouldn't have to deal with.